10 Amazing Midwest Road Trips [2025]

 Chicago to Indiana Dunes is one of my favorite road trips from Chicago!
 This easy road trip is just over an hour and welcomes you to a whole new world outside of the windy city.

 Chicago is one of the best cities in the United States for so many reasons.
-Experience top attractions like “The Bean” (or Cloudgate) or the ferris wheel at Navy Pier.
+Experience top attractions like “The Bean” (or Cloudgate) or Navy Pier’s infamous Ferris Wheel.

 Some of my favorite off-the-beaten-path activities include exploring Wicker Park and the city’s free conservatories.
 I can’t get enough of a Chicago trip